Rizwan102003/analog_clock/README.md

 # analog_clock

-A fully functional analog clock with a custom sound that I like.
+A fully functional analog clock with a customizable sound according to the user.

 TO ADD YOUR CUSTOM SOUND/MUSIC :
 STEP 1: make a file of your audio and rename it as sound.mp3